deepaksood619/deepaksood619.github.io/docs/computer-science/system-design/others.md

 ## Real-Time Analytics

 1. Ingestion
 2. Store
 3. Visualize
 4. Act
 5. Predict

 ## ALT (Aggregator Leaf Tailer) - Real-Time Analytics Without Pipelines

 Aggregator Leaf Tailer (ALT)is the data architecture favored by web-scale companies, like Facebook, LinkedIn, and Google, for its efficiency and scalability.

 The ALT architecture addresses these shortcomings of Lambda architectures.
 The key component of ALT is a high-performance serving layer that serves complex queries, and not just key-value lookups.
 The existence of this serving layer obviates the need for complex data pipelines.

 ![image](../../media/system-design-alt-Others-image1.jpg)

-## The ALT architecture described
+### The ALT architecture described

-1. TheTailerpulls new incoming data from a static or streaming source into an indexing engine.
+1. The Tailer pulls new incoming data from a static or streaming source into an indexing engine.
 Its job is to fetch from all data sources, be it a data lake, like S3, or a dynamic source, like Kafka or Kinesis.

-2. TheLeafis a powerful indexing engine.
+2. The Leaf is a powerful indexing engine.
 It indexes all data as and when it arrives via the Tailer.
 The indexing component builds multiple types of indexes - inverted, columnar, document, geo, and many others - on the fields of a data set.
 The goal of indexing is to make any query on any data field fast.

-3. The scalableAggregatortier is designed to deliver low-latency aggregations, be it columnar aggregations, joins, relevance sorting, or grouping.
+3. The scalable Aggregator tier is designed to deliver low-latency aggregations, be it columnar aggregations, joins, relevance sorting, or grouping.
 The Aggregators leverage indexing so efficiently that complex logic typically executed by pipeline software in other architectures can be executed on the fly as part of the query.

-## Advantages of ALT
+### Advantages of ALT

 The ALT architecture enables the app developer or data scientist to run low-latency queries on raw data sets without any prior transformation.
 A large portion of the data transformation process can occur as part of the query itself.
 How is this possible in the ALT architecture?